 Ladder only offers one life insurance product, but it can be customized to meet your needs.
 At any time, you’ll also be able to reduce your coverage, which can save you money on your premiums.
 For example, once your mortgage is paid, you may not need as high of a death benefit.
-On the other hand, should you need more coverage for changes such as the birth of a child, you can increase your policy.
+On the other hand, should you need more coverage for changes such as the birth of a child, you can apply to increase your policy.

 Term life insurance is designed to provide a death benefit should the policyholder pass away within a specific period, typically during a time when the policyholder’s death would place an undue financial burden on their dependents.
 For example, you might purchase a term life insurance policy to cover college expenses for a child or until your mortgage is paid.